piyushAgrawal44/spotify-clone-assignment-react-tailwind/README.md

 # Spotify Frontend

-This project is a Spotify frontend built clone with React.js and Tailwind CSS.
+This project is a Spotify frontend clone with React.js and Tailwind CSS.
 I have developed 3 pages:  Home page, Search Page, Search result page.
 Search result page will be visible when we enter a query in search bar.
+FOr good user experience I have added skeleton loader also.

 You can see my developed screens inside my_developed_screens_images folder.